Without network protocols, the modern internet would cease to exist.

 Want to learn more about common network protocols?

-Open Shortest Path First.
-OSPF works with IP in sending packets to their destinations.
+OSPF works with IP to send packets to their destinations.
 IP aims to send packets on the quickest route possible, which OSPF is designed to accomplish.
 OSPF opens the shortest, or quickest, path first for packets.
 It also updates routing tables -- a set of rules that control where packets travel -- and alerts routers of changes to the routing table or network when a change occurs.

 That said, SMTP requires other protocols to ensure email messages are sent and received properly.
 SMTP can work with Post Office Protocol 3 or Internet Message Access Protocol, which control how an email server receives email messages.

-Telnet.
 Telnet is designed for remote connectivity, and it establishes connections between a remote endpoint and a host machine to enable a remote session.
-Telnet prompts the user at the remote endpoint to log on and, once authenticated, gives the endpoint access to network resources and data at the host computer.
+Telnet prompts the user at the remote endpoint to log on.
+Once the user is authenticated, Telnet gives the endpoint access to network resources and data at the host computer.